- Fails to pay the rent;

 - Complaining about the unit or building that a building inspector determines is valid;

 - Not paying rent, if the tenant left the property for a period of time because of domestic violence or the threat of domestic violence;

-- Race, color, ethnicity, sex, disability, religion, discharge from the military, military status, age, marital status, sexual orientation, or rent assistance (like Section 8); or
+- Race, color, national origin, ancestry, sex, disability, religion, familial status (that is, being pregnant or having children under the age of 18), unfavorable discharge from the military, military status, age, marital status, sexual orientation, or being a protected party under an order of protection.